 Step 1: Remove the egg mass off the surface with a flat object such as a metal scraper or credit card.

-Step 2: Put it into a sealable container such as a ziplock bag filled with rubbing alcohol.
+Step 2: Put it into a sealable container.
+You can use a ziplock bag filled with rubbing alcohol.

 Step 3: Keep the mass in the container and dispose of it safely.